 Registered pharmacists from Australia or Canada/Ireland/UK/USA

 If you are registered in Australia, Canada, Ireland, UK or USA and you are applying for registration in New Zealand, you are not required to provide information related to English language requirements.
 However, if you are found to be not communicating effectively in English, the Pharmacy Council of New Zealand reserves the right to place restrictions on your eligibility to practise.

 Registered pharmacists from all other countries

-A minimum score of 7.0 in each of the four bands (listening, reading, writing and speaking) with a minimum overall band score of 7.5 in the Academic category achieved within two years of the date of application.
+A minimum score of 7.0 in each of the four bands (listening, reading, writing and speaking) in the Academic category achieved within two years of the date of application.